NisseBoman/ObjectStorage-demo/README.md

 # Build the project
 fastly compute build

+# Test locally
+fastly compute serve

 # Deploy to Fastly
 fastly compute publish
 ```

 ### 6. Test Your Deployment

-Visit your Fastly domain to see the dynamic image grid in action!
+Visit your Fastly domain to see the dynamic image grid in action or use the local testing.

 ## Architecture Overview